5 Benefits of Switching to OpenShift Container Platform

 The DevOps process relies upon transparent communication between all involved parties.
 Containerization provides a convenient means of enabling your IT operations staff to test instances of a new app.
 OpenShift assists this process by making it easy to test apps throughout your IT architecture without being impeded by framework conflicts, deployment issues, or language discrepancies.

-One industry that can benefit from OpenShift’s enablement of enhanced DevOps processes is the webhosting and development field.
+One industry that can benefit from OpenShift’s enablement of enhanced DevOps processes is the web hosting and development field.
 Companies competing in this industry are constantly racing to offer their customers enhanced functionality.
 For instance, as web commerce increases by leaps and bounds, companies and individuals progressively look to sell their products over the web.
 They can do this by adding web sales functionality to their own sites via widgets designed for this purpose, or by purchasing sites with built-in sales functionality.

 A company operating in this field, which requires constantly updated functionality to stay competitive, needs to empower its employees to design and test applications as rapidly and effectively as possible.
-By enabling developer and operations staff to collaborate efficiently, OpenShift allows web hosting and design companies to link developers and operations staff together to effectively design, test, and deploy applications.
+By enabling developers and operations staff to collaborate efficiently, OpenShift allows web hosting and design companies to link developers and operations staff together to effectively design, test, and deploy applications.

 5. Self-service provisioning